Tomnmm/SecureCodingGuidelines/guidelines/g3_InjectionInclusion/g3_02/README.md

 ![Editor](https://img.shields.io/badge/Author-Sven.Meuleman-blue.svg)
 ![Date](https://img.shields.io/badge/Date-20171224-lightgrey.svg)
 Changed the way the results are printed.
 Both bad and good example use the same code to print to screen.
-Best practice don't duplicate code, write once use many could be applied here.
+Best practice "don't duplicate code; write once, use many" could be applied here.
-Meanwhile added code that check's if the ResultSet is not empty.
+Meanwhile added code that checks if the ResultSet is not empty.